bait-lang/bait/README.md

 ```

 ## Key Features
-> **Note** Bait is in an alpha state.
+> **Note:** Bait is in an alpha state.
 Incomplete features are marked with :construction:.
 Breaking changes may occur.

 - Clean, simple and consistent syntax
 - Type and memory safety with immutability by default
-- JavaScript backend (NodeJS)
+- JavaScript backend (NodeJS, :construction: Web)
+- :construction: C backend
 - Cross-platform support (Linux, Windows)
-- :construction: C backend

 ## Documentation
 - [Language Overview](docs/docs.md)